 Thingtesting’s easy-to-use filter gives shoppers the convenience of searching for specific products—from ethical pet supplies and beauty products to sustainable fashion brands and eco-friendly shoes—with honest, unpaid reviews to inform their buying decision.
 Users can visit Thingtesting’s online directory of newer D2C brands, read founder interviews and the stories behind their products, and gain valuable insight prior to purchasing a product.

-To further improve transparency, Thingtesting provides the opportunity for shoppers to share personal experiences of each D2C brand, ensuring accountability and honesty remain in the online marketplace.
+To further improve transparency, Thingtesting provides the opportunity for shoppers to share various D2C brand sustainability experiences, ensuring accountability and honesty remain in the online marketplace.

 4 sustainableThinktesting D2C brands that are gaining momentum

 When it comes to stylish, high-performing, and sustainable clothing, Gentle Herd gives consumers peace of mind.
 From start to finish, this D2C brand prides itself on providing consumers with complete transparency in their supply chain.
 This ethical fashion brand sources its wool from Inner Mongolia and maintains the highest standards when it comes to animal welfare.

 By working directly with the herders, Gentle Herd helps to support a thriving farming community while providing consumers with affordable pricing—which they breakdown in detail on their site.
 Having earned the approval of Thingtesting, Gentle Herd is pursuing their passion for people, animals, and the planet with both confidence and style.

 Named for their favorite beach in southern California, the founders of Ponto Footwear revolutionized sustainable footwear by designing a shoe that “looks like work and wears like leisure”—made almost entirely of recycled and bio-based materials.
 This D2C business is passionate about protecting our oceans and contributes a portion of all purchases to organizations devoted to helping our planet.